A wide range of treatments to help you heal.

 - Descemet-stripping automated endothelial keratoplasty (DSAEK): This is similar to DMEK, but your surgeon also removes a very small amount of your stroma and replaces it with a healthy section of stroma, Descemet’s membrane and endothelium.

 Because transplants involve tissue from another patient, there is a risk of transplant rejection.
-Penetrating keratoplasty has the highest rate of rejection, but fortunately the rate is only 10 percent per year.
-It is important for you to know that even if you have a rejection episode, most rejections can be treated medically as long as they are caught early.
+Penetrating keratoplasty has the highest rate of rejection.
+Fortunately the rate is only 10 percent per year.
+Even if you have a rejection episode, most rejections can be treated medically as long as they are caught early.
 That’s why we will set up a thorough follow-up schedule with you.

 Specialty contact lenses